 Dijon has now bitten the little girl’s nose and this was when the lady wasn’t even in the room.
 She had left dog and child together on her bed for just a moment when the child screamed.

-It seems the little girl ‘won’t be told’ where putting her face up close to Molly’s is concerned.
+It seems the little girl ‘won’t be told’ where putting her face up close to Dijon’s is concerned.
 She may also invade the dog’s space and he’s a little dog that likes control of his own personal space – though he has no regard whatsoever to the personal space of humans, whether family or people he’s not met before!
 He flies all over them.

 I suggested that just as we are looking for ways to reinforce Dijon for the behaviours that we like, we need to get the child on board in the same way.
 Her parents say they just can’t get her to listen (much the same as people say about their dogs!).

 One suggestion I use to help young children to observe their dog’s personal space is to pretend that the dog lives in his own personal bubble.
 They can perhaps draw a picture of what it looks like.
 If they burst the bubble a terrible smell escapes – children can use their horrid imaginations!